 ConvertKit | Creators and solo brands | Powerful automation and tagging |

-Brevo | All-in-one marketing | Includes SMS and basic CRM features |
+Brevo | All-in-one marketing | Includes SMS and basic CRM |

-Moosend | Budget-friendly | Lots of features for a low cost |
+Moosend | Budget-friendly | Lots of features for low cost |

 TinyEmail | Micro-businesses | Straightforward and simple |